 CAP to our PEO and average NEO tracks net income to the extent that a portion of annual cash bonus and annual long-term incentive plan awards are based on achieving target Adjusted EBITDA, which is closely related to net income.
-(Adjusted EBITDA is net income before interest expense, provision for income taxes, depreciation and amortization, non-cash impairment loss, non-cash rent expense, pre-opening expenses, gains and losses including incremental costs related to stock-based compensation and certain transactional costs.)
-See "Approval of Executive Compensation as Disclosed in this Proxy Statement" on page 36.
+(Adjusted EBITDA is net income before interest expense, provision for income taxes, depreciation and amortization, non-cash impairment loss, non-cash rent expense, gains and losses including incremental costs related to stock-based compensation and certain transaction and transition costs.)
+The net loss for 2024 includes \$28 million in transaction, transition and integration expenses, lease termination and other costs associated with the acquisition of Benihana.
+See "Approval of Executive Compensation as Disclosed in this Proxy Statement" on page 37.